Status Update

 Legislative Meetings are held at Penncrest High School Auditorium at 6:30 PM on the fourth Thursday of the month (third Thursday in November and second Thursday in December and June) and live-streamed on the District’s YouTube Channel

-Please contribute to materials & legal expenses through the GoFundMe, check, or vemo
+Please contribute to materials & legal expenses through the GoFundMe

 Please Sign Here